Zambia National Data Archive (Z-NADA)

 Funding Agency/Sponsor

-Ministry of Fisheries and Livestock GRZ Funded the Survey
+Ministry of Fisheries and Livestock Funded the Survey

 Sampling